Les Sylphides: Performance history

-Identifying the premiere of the fuller ballet poses a challenge.
-One might say that it premiered in 1907 at the Mariinsky Theatre in Saint Petersburg as Rêverie Romantique: Ballet sur la musique de Chopin.
-However, this also formed the basis of a ballet Chopiniana, which took different forms, even in Fokine's hands.
-As Les Sylphides, what we consider the work was premiered by Sergei Diaghilev's Ballets Russes on 2 June 1909 at Théâtre du Châtelet, Paris.
-The Diaghilev premiere is the most famous, as its soloists were Tamara Karsavina, Vaslav Nijinsky (as the poet, dreamer, or young man), Anna Pavlova, and Alexandra Baldina.
-The long white tutu that Pavlova originally danced in, and that the entire female corps de ballet adopted soon after, was designed by Léon Bakst and inspired by a lithograph of Marie Taglioni dressed as a sylph.
+The exact origins of the ballet are complex.
+It evolved from a 1907 performance at the Mariinsky Theatre in Saint Petersburg titled Rêverie Romantique: Ballet sur la musique de Chopin.
+This early version served as the basis for the ballet Chopiniana, which underwent various revisions in Fokine's hands.

+The work premiered as Les Sylphides on 2 June 1909, performed by Sergei Diaghilev's Ballets Russes at the Théâtre du Châtelet in Paris.
+The original cast featured Tamara Karsavina, Vaslav Nijinsky (as the poet, dreamer, or young man), Anna Pavlova, and Alexandra Baldina.
+Léon Bakst designed the long white tutu originally worn by Pavlova and subsequently adopted by the entire female corps de ballet.
+The long white tutu that Pavlova originally danced in, and that the entire female corps de ballet adopted soon after, was designed by Léon Bakst and inspired by lithographs of Marie Taglioni in the 1832 ballet La Sylphide.

 The London premiere, in the first season of the Diaghilev Ballets Russes, was at the Royal Opera House.
-With more sylph-like elusiveness, the North American premiere might be dated by an unauthorized version in the Winter Garden, New York, on 14 June 1911 (featuring Baldina alone from the Diaghilev cast).
-However, its authorized premiere on that continent, by Diaghilev Ballets Russes, was at the Century Theater, New York City, 20 January 1916, with Lydia Lopokova (who also featured in the unauthorized production five years earlier).
-Nijinsky danced it with that company at the Metropolitan Opera on 14 April 1916, where it was paired with a similar work to a piano suite by Robert Schumann, Papillons, also choreographed by Fokine.
-Fokine also set the ballet for several other companies, and he and his wife, Vera Fokina, danced its leading roles themselves for some years.
+In North America, an unauthorized version premiered at the Winter Garden in New York on 14 June 1911.
+This production was staged by Gertrude Hoffmann and featured Lydia Lopokova and Alexandra Baldina (the latter being the only member from the original Diaghilev cast).

+The authorized premiere on that continent, by the Diaghilev Ballets Russes, was at the Century Theater in New York City on 20 January 1916.
+It featured Lydia Lopokova (who had appeared in the unauthorised production five years earlier) in the leading role.

+On 14 April 1916, Nijinsky danced the ballet with the company at the Metropolitan Opera, where it was paired with a similar work by Fokine, Papillons (set to a piano suite by Robert Schumann).
+Fokine went on to stage the ballet for several other companies, often performing the leading roles alongside his wife, Vera Fokina.